Priority Pups

 You can learn more about Koda by watching his 6ABC Shelter Me debut.

-Charlie
+Charlie Boy

-Charlie arrived to TLC with a severe heart murmur AND he is Heartworm positive.
+Charlie Boy arrived to TLC with a severe heart murmur AND he is Heartworm positive.
 He was passed over by other rescues for care.
 We said yes without hesitation.

 Extra TLC